WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsubsection{Model Performance Analysis}

-The evaluation of WGAST was conducted over four distinct dates using six well-established metrics.
-Two of these are error assessment metrics: Root Mean Square Error (RMSE) and Error Relative Global Dimensionless Synthesis (ERGAS), which quantify the pixel-wise discrepancies between the generated and reference LST.
-The remaining four are quality assessment metrics: Structural Similarity Index Measure (SSIM), Peak Signal-to-Noise Ratio (PSNR), Spectral Angle Mapper (SAM), and Correlation Coefficient (CC), all of which evaluate the perceptual, spectral, and structural fidelity of the results.
-For performance evaluation, the predicted 10 m LSTs were averaged within a $3 \times 3$ window to match the 30 m resolution, and then validated against the Landsat 8 LST.
-We compare our approach against three existing methods.
-The first is BicubicI, which performs a straightforward bicubic interpolation to upscale Terra MODIS LST data to Sentinel-2 resolution, in order to produce daily LST at 10 m.
-The second is Ten-ST-GEE~\cite{mhawej2022daily}, which assumes a linear relationship for the fusion task and employs robust least squares fusion of Terra MODIS and Sentinel-2 data within the GEE framework to generate daily LST at 10 m resolution.
-The third is FuseTen~\cite{bouaziz2025fuseten}, which employs a hybrid model combining a cGAN with linear regression.
-Table~\ref{tab:quantitive} presents the quantitative results obtained across the four evaluation dates and the six performance metrics.
-Note that the task of generating daily 10 m LST using a full DL model has not been previously addressed in the literature.
-FuseTen represents the only existing attempt at this spatial resolution by employing a hybrid linear–DL model.
-Most existing methods focus on producing daily LST at 30 m resolution, and thus were not included in our comparison, as they are not directly applicable to the finer 10 m spatial scale targeted by WGAST.
+WGAST was evaluated over four dates using six established metrics.
+Two are error metrics: Root Mean Square Error (RMSE) and Error Relative Global Dimensionless Synthesis (ERGAS), which quantify pixel-wise discrepancies between the generated and reference LST.
+The remaining four are quality metrics: Structural Similarity Index Measure (SSIM), Peak Signal-to-Noise Ratio (PSNR), Spectral Angle Mapper (SAM), and Correlation Coefficient (CC), which assess perceptual, spectral, and structural fidelity.
+For evaluation, predicted 10 m LSTs were averaged within a $3 \times 3$ window to match the 30 m resolution and validated against Landsat 8 LST.
+Each test image was divided into overlapping patches, and WGAST predicted LST for each patch independently.
+Overlapping predictions were then merged using soft border weighting to reduce boundary artifacts and ensure smooth reconstruction.
+We compared WGAST against five baselines.
+The first three are BicubicI, Ten-ST~\cite{mhawej2022daily}, and FuseTen~\cite{bouaziz2025fuseten}.
+BicubicI performs bicubic interpolation to upscale Terra MODIS LST to Sentinel-2 resolution, and thus produces daily LST at 10 m.
+Ten-ST assumes a linear relationship and applies robust least-squares fusion of Terra MODIS and Sentinel-2 data to generate daily 10 m LST.
+FuseTen employs a hybrid cGAN model, with a generator integrating a linear regression component.
+As fully DL-based methods for daily 10 m LST estimation are currently unavailable, we introduce two additional baselines, GAN-10 and AE-10.
+These first estimate daily 30 m LST using a GAN~\cite{song2022mlff} or AutoEncoder~\cite{tan2019enhanced}, then downsample to 10 m using linear regression guided by Sentinel-2 spectral indices from the prior date $t_1$.